HYPERNETS/hypernets_processor/docs/sphinx/content/users/data_distribution.rst

 restricted to consortium members.
 In addition, for the WATERHYPERNET network the distribution may be delayed to ensure that the NCEP/GDAS forecast data for wind speed are made available for the latest sequence (should be less than 24hours).
-Data transfer from the system to the server may also delay the NRT processing (e.g., due to poor 4G connections on the field).
+Data transfer from the system to the server may also delay the NRT processing (e.g. due to poor 4G connections on the field).
 In the near future, these data portals will be opened to the public and will become the reference source of data for HYPERNETS.

 In the meantime, a subset of the HYPERNETS data until 2023-04-31 is publicly available and can be